jaszmine/freeWill/README.md

 your move zuckerberg.

 ## ✨ motivation ✨
-- i saw this instagram reel with something similar, but it only showed like the first 10 lines of code
+- i saw this video with something similar, but it only showed like the first 10 lines of code
 - and all the comments were in russian
 - so i made it work lol